Share Your Life Story

 3. Read Through Old Journals

-Reading through yours or your parent’s journals will help you understand how they were feeling at that time or event.
+Reading your journals will help you remember how you were feeling in a certain moment.

-Because you get a better understanding of how you were feeling at the time, it helps you purvey emotions to your readers.
+Because you get a better understanding of how you were feeling at the time, it helps you to convey your emotions to your readers.

 4. Collect ‘Memory Joggers’